Iqrahaq/BookWorm/README.md

 **bw!bookfinished** - Let BookWorm Bot know that you've finished the current set book for book club.

+**bw!mybooks** - Returns a list of all the books you've read.

+**bw!allbooks** - Returns a list of all the books that have been read in the club.

 **bw!quote** - Returns an inspirational quote.